2025-02-20

 Is fungal acne permanent?

-No. With the right routine and ingredients, it can be controlled.
+No. With the right routine and ingredient-safe products, fungal acne can be controlled.
+Using a malassezia ingredient checker helps avoid repeated triggers.